Mother and son hugging

 Physical and Legal Custody In Washington

-Washington differentiate between physical custody (also known as "parenting time") and legal custody.
+Washington distinguishes between physical custody (also known as "parenting time") and legal custody.
 Keep in mind that even in joint custody arrangements, one parent could spend more time with their child than the other parent.

 Physical Custody